Skip to main content

 Oakfield Park

-Oakfield Park is an award-winning privately-owned estate and railway with a lush landscape of parkland, lakes, mature woodlands, walled gardens and meadows.
-Fantastic day out exploring the gardens, with a maze, faerie tree, sculptures, playground, tea rooms and gift shop.
-The 4km long train journey is a delight for kids and big kids!
-Hosts a range of popular events such as Oakfest, Teddy Bears’ Picnic, Harry Potter Experience and the Santa Express.
+Oakfield Park is an award-winning, privately owned estate and railway surrounded by parkland, lakes, mature woodlands, walled gardens and meadows.
+It offers a great day out, with gardens to explore, a maze, sculptures, a playground, tea rooms and a gift shop.
+The 4km train journey is popular with children and adults alike, and the park hosts well-known events such as Oakfest, Teddy Bears’ Picnic, the Harry Potter Experience and the Santa Express.

 Fanad Lighthouse